-Silent Twins: The Haunting Case of the Gibbons Siblings
+Silent Twins: The Haunting Case of June and Jennifer Gibbons

 One of them had to die, so the other could live a normal life.By DeAnna Janes